cdlhub/documentation/md/Specification.md

 ##### stream_id 2

 The main difference here is that the field in the gulcalc header packet structure is coverage_id, representing a grouping of item_id, rather than item_id.
 The distinction and rationale for having this as a alternative stream is explained in the Reference Model section.

-stream header packet structure
+Stream header packet structure

 | Name              | Type   |  Bytes | Description                                                         | Example     |
 |:------------------|--------|--------| :-------------------------------------------------------------------|------------:|